-BUS REGULATIONS BOARD POLICY: EEA, JFCC
+BUS REGULATIONS: BOARD POLICY: EEA, JFCC

-While on the bus, masks will be required per federal mandate for public transportation.
-Please refer to the 2021-2022 IC Schools Re-Entry Plan for the latest guidance regarding COVID-19 safety precautions and requirements and be on the lookout for updates from your student's school.
+Please refer to the JC Schools COVID-19 Response for the latest guidance regarding COVID-19 safety precautions and requirements and be on the lookout for updates from your student's school.

 In order to provide a safe and efficient school transportation program for all students, the following rules shall be observed.
 These rules are posted on all buses: